GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3: Introduction

 \section{Introduction}

 The vast expanse of the universe houses myriad galaxies featuring diverse morphologies \citep{Hubble1926,Sandage1961,Willett2013,Tanaka2023}.
-Galaxies from near and far have been investigatred comprehensively to systematically understand the formation mechanisms and diversity of their morphologies.
+Galaxies from near and far have been investigated comprehensively to systematically understand the formation mechanisms and diversity of their morphologies.

 Spiral arms are known as a representative feature that characterizes the morphological types of galaxies \citep{Lin1964,Goldreich1965,Sellwood1984,Bertin1989,DOnghia2013}.
 Spiral galaxies, which is characterized by their prominent spiral arms, have intrigued astronomers since their discovery in the late 18th century using a 72-inch telescope by William Parsons, the third Earl of Rosse \citep{Seigar2017}.
 Currently, the formation mechanism of spiral galaxies have been duly considered, particularly from the theoretical perspective, but remain unsettled (see reviews by \cite{Dobbs2014,Sellwood2022} and references therein).
 Investigations into spiral galaxies have yielded invaluable insights into the nature of galactic dynamics, star formation, and the evolution of cosmic structures.
-Observational studies demonstrated correlations between the pitch angle and mass concentration, colors and black hole mass \citep{Seigar2008,Berrier2013,Kendall2015,Willett2015,Davis2017,Hart2017,Yu2019,Yu2022}, and the morphology--density relation (e.g., \cite{Dressler1980,Dressler1997,Larson1980,Goto2003,Postman2005,Smith2005,Bamford2009,Cappellari2011,Mei2023}).
+Observational studies have demonstrated correlations between the pitch angle and mass concentration, colors and black hole mass \citep{Seigar2008,Berrier2013,Kendall2015,Willett2015,Davis2017,Hart2017,Yu2019,Yu2022}, and the morphology--density relation (e.g., \cite{Dressler1980,Dressler1997,Larson1980,Goto2003,Postman2005,Smith2005,Bamford2009,Cappellari2011,Mei2023}).
 Thus, spiral arms are important for unraveling the formation history of galaxies.

 Similarly intriguing are ring galaxies, a subclass of spiral galaxies with concentric rings encircling their nuclei \citep{Hoag1950,Buta1996}.
 These celestial gems offer insights into the complex relationship among gravitational forces, stellar interactions, and the dynamics of galactic collisions.
 Subsequent observations and studies have revealed various ring galaxies, which were categorized into the crisp P-type and smooth O-type \citep{Few1986}, each of which exhibited unique characteristics and evolutionary paths \citep{Fosbury1977,Schweizer1983,Buta1990,Elmegreen1992,Appleton1996,Grouchy2010,Herrera-Endoqui2015,Buta2017,Fernandez2021}.
 Theories propose that they may arise from encounters between galaxies, tidal interactions with neighboring galaxies, or gravitational effects induced by a central galactic bar \citep{Lynds1976,Theys1976,Theys1977,Schwarz1981,Struck-Marcell1990,Romano2008,Elagali2018,Murugeshan2023,Tous2023}.
 However, ring galaxies require more research than spiral galaxies owing to their scarcity and identification difficulties \citep{Fernandez2021}.
 Notably, discerning ring galaxies from pseudo-ring galaxies using seeing-limited images from ground-based telescopes is challenging (e.g., \cite{Shimakawa2022}).